January 2025 – exact dates TBA

 Although the chance of seeing the aurora is quite high, we cannot guarantee a sighting.
 Our itinerary includes many other activities and photographic opportunities, in case we are unlucky.
 However, our local guides have been taking groups aurora watching for 10 years and have never had a multi-day group that has left without seeing the aurora.
 We can only cross our fingers and hope we are not the first group to go home empty handed!
 Although, we must never point at it or whistle to it…they say it is bad luck!

 **See tour exclusions and inclusions as stated above above**

 This photography tour is operated by David Evans Photography in conjunction with LapplandMedia & PhotoAdventures AB.

 To reserve your place, complete the online booking form.

-A deposit of AUD 3500 (includes GST for Australian participants), is payable at the time of booking to secure your place.
+A deposit of AUD 3000 per person (includes GST for Australian participants), is payable at the time of booking to secure your place.
 If you cancel, your deposit will only be refunded if your place is filled by another person, or we can transfer you to another group if availability permits.
 Deposit payments can be made by Credit Card, direct deposit or Paypal.

-The balance of SEK 40,000 (AUD 5680) plus the single supplement if applicable of SEK 3500 (AUD 497) will be payable in full 90 days from departure in SEK (Swedish Krona) directly to our Swedish tour agent, in order to comply with the Travel Guarantees Act and insurance requirements in Sweden.
-We will provide the final invoice and payment details for easy transfer of the balance or payment by credit card.
-Please note; based on exchange rate as at 26/6/2022.
+The balance of SEK 40,000 (AUD 5751) plus the single supplement if applicable of SEK 3500 (AUD 503) will be payable in full 90 days from departure in SEK (Swedish Krona) directly to our Swedish tour agent, in order to comply with the Travel Guarantees Act and insurance requirements in Sweden.
+We will provide the final invoice and payment details for wire transfer.
+Please note; based on exchange rate as at 19/10/2023.
 Although the currency exchange is relatively stable, we cannot be held liable for currency fluctuations between the time of booking and the time of final balance payment in Swedish currency.

 The booking form will require you to acknowledge you have read and understood these terms.